FINNISH TOURISM YEAR 2017 – KEY FACTS AND FIGURES

-In 2016, accommodation establishments in Finland recorded 20.3 million overnight stays, of which domestic tourists accounted for 14.6 million and foreign tourists for almost 5.8 million.
-The foreign demand for accommodation services grew by 4.7 per cent, and the domestic demand by 2.4 per cent compared with the previous year.
-The largest markets for overnight stays were the neighboring countries of Russia and Sweden, followed by Germany and the United Kingdom.
-Overnight stays by visitors from China and Hong Kong increased most in 2016.
-They spent 271,400 nights in Finland, which was 29 per cent more than in 2015.
+In 2017, accommodation establishments in Finland recorded 21.9 million overnight stays, of which domestic travelers accounted for 15.2 million and foreign visitors for 6.7 million.
+The foreign demand for accommodation services grew by 16.8 per cent, and the domestic demand by 4.1 per cent compared with the previous year.
+The largest markets for overnight stays were Russia, Germany, Sweden, and United Kingdom.
+Among the 24 biggest countries of origin in 2017, overnight stays increased the most by visitors from India, Australia and China (incl.
+Hong Kong).

 Please visit our Statistics Service Rudolf to download accommodation statistics monthly and annually.

 FOREIGN OVERNIGHTS IN 2017 BY COUNTRY, ACCORDING TO ACCOMMODATION STATISTICS

 - Sweden 597,500

 The structure of tourism from all main markets has their own characteristics related to travel season, area and preferred activities.

 Helsinki metropolitan area (43% of all foreign overnights) and Finnish Lapland (24% of overnights) are the most popular areas for foreign overnight visitors, followed by the lakeland area (17% of overnights) and the coastal & archipelago area (16% of overnights).